Tommy Flowers: Legacy

 Flowers is commemorated at the Post Office Research Station site, which became a housing development, with the main building converted into a block of flats and an access road called Flowers Close.
 He was honoured by London Borough of Tower Hamlets, where he was born.
 An Information and Communications Technology (ICT) centre for young people, the Tommy Flowers Centre, opened there in November 2010.
 The centre has closed but the building is now the Tommy Flowers Centre, part of the Tower Hamlets Pupil Referral Unit.
+In 2023, English Heritage placed a blue plaque here in his honour.

 In September 2012, his wartime diary was put on display at Bletchley Park.
 A road in Kesgrave, near the current BT Research Laboratories, is named Tommy Flowers Drive.

 On 12 December 2013, 70 years after he created Colossus, his legacy was honoured with a memorial commissioned by British Telecom (BT), successor to Post Office Telephones.
 The life-size bronze bust, designed by James Butler, was unveiled by Trevor Baylis at Adastral Park, BT's research and development centre in Martlesham Heath, near Ipswich, Suffolk.
 BT also began a computer science scholarship and award in his name.

 On 29 September 2016, BT opened the Tommy Flowers Institute for ICT training at Adastral Park to support the development of postgraduates transferring into industry.
 The institute focuses on bringing ICT-sector organisations together with academic researchers to solve some of the challenges facing UK businesses, exploring areas such as cybersecurity, big data, autonomics and converged networks.
 The launch event was attended by professors from Cambridge, Oxford, East Anglia, Essex, Imperial, UCL, Southampton, Surrey, and Lancaster as well as representatives from the National Physical Laboratory, Huawei, Ericsson, CISCO, ARM and ADVA.

 In 2018, a room in the newly refurbished Institution of Engineering and Technology in London was named the Flowers Room.